Many people worry that their dog’s nose is too dry, or too wet, or too warm, or too cool. We worry when something is different or “off” about our pet.

 A lot of people worry that their dog’s nasal membrane is dry when the pet wakes up from a nap.
 But this is normal.

-When your dog sleeps, he stops licking at his nose.
+When your dog sleeps, they stop licking at their nose.
 This stops the constant flow of moisture to the nasal area.
 Within 10 minutes after your dog wakes up, that nose should be right back to its usual wet self.

 2. Your dog is too close to the heat.